gigasquid/gigasquid.github.io/source/_posts/2014-10-31-notes-and-tips-on-working-from-home.markdown

 take an extra effort to keep your life structured and communication flowing properly, but it is worth it.

-Now that it is getting colder, I am trying to work on getting my dog to sleep on my feet while I work, but so far no luck.
+My next challenge, since it is getting colder, is to get my dog to sleep on my feet while I work.
+No luck so far.

 If anyone has
 any tips, let me know.